Written by Mar Negreiro (2nd edition),

 The regulation did not, however, address the wholesale roaming market, on account of the need to investigate market conditions in more depth.
 A review for the European Commission concluded that national wholesale roaming markets are not working well and need regulatory intervention.
 It therefore proposed a regulation establishing the maximum level of wholesale roaming charges that telecoms operators can charge each other for calls, text messages and data, to take effect from 15 June 2017.
-Stakeholder reactions are divided: while consumers would enjoy free roaming, operators are worried about recovering costs at wholesale level.

-On 29 November, Parliament’s Industry Committee voted for a reduction in the call and data wholesale caps proposed by the Commission.
+On 29 November, Parliament’s Industry Committee voted for a significant reduction in the data wholesale caps proposed by the Commission.
 During the third trilogue meeting on 31 January, an agreement was reached between the Parliament and the Council that lowers significantly the wholesale data caps originally proposed.

 - December 2016: Wholesale roaming regulation: A precondition for ‘roam like at home’ (1st edition)

 |Proposal for a regulation of the European Parliament and of the Council amending Regulation (EU) No 531/2012 as regards rules for wholesale roaming markets|

 Paul Rübig, EPP, Austria

 Evžen Tošenovský, ECR, Czech Republic